2013 Seaside Park, New Jersey fire: Injuries

 No injuries were reported from the fire, however, three police officers were injured after falling off the back of a truck operated by Seaside Park Emergency Management.

 Investigation and cause

 On September 17, 2013, authorities said the fire was accidental and linked it to electrical wiring under the boardwalk and subfloor, and equipment they say was compromised by Hurricane Sandy's floodwaters.

 Investigators said the fire originated under a building that housed a candy store and an ice cream stand.

 Aftermath

 Seaside Park and Seaside Heights officials agreed in October 2013 to hire Eagle Paving Corp. to demolish and clean up the areas affected by the fire.
 The towns agreed to pay $4.7 million for the recovery work, which began in October 2013 and took around 60 days to complete.

 The boardwalk was re-opened for the summer 2014 season.
-In July 2016, plans were scrapped for the rebuilding of Funtown Pier due to concerns from citizens over and the planning board refusing to allow structures over 100' tall to be built.
+In July 2016, plans were scrapped for the rebuilding of Funtown Pier due to concerns from citizens and the planning board refusing to allow structures over 100' tall to be built.